-Therefore, we highly recommend replacing some of the sugars you already consume daily with maple sugar.
+Therefore, we hope you’ll join us in replacing some of the sugars you already consume daily with maple sugar.
 If you put standard table sugar in your coffee, replace it with pure maple sugar.
 If you frequently bake goods with white refined sugars try replacing that with pure granulated maple sugar.
-Instead of frosting your cupcakes with store bought frosting, spread some fresh maple cream on it.
-The first ingredient in most store bought frosting or icing is sugar (sucrose).
-The only ingredient in our pure maple cream, granulated maple sugar, maple sprinkles, maple candy, and maple syrup is tree sap… And its delicious!!!
+Instead of frosting your cupcakes with store boughten frosting, spread some fresh maple cream on them or make a boiled maple frosting with pure maple syrup and egg whites.
+The only ingredient in our pure maple cream, granulated maple sugar, maple sprinkles, maple candy, and maple syrup is concentrated maple tree sap… And it’s delicious!!!

 Guidelines for Substituting Maple Sugar

 As you may already know, or have seen, maple sugar can come in a large variety of forms.
-Maple Syrup, Maple Cream, Maple Candies, and Maple Granulated Sugar are all one ingredient products that consist of boiled down tree sap.
-Some just have more moisture in them than others–Maple syrup has the most moisture, then Maple Cream, then our Maple Candies, and lastly Maple Granulated sugar is the pure minerals from the tree after all the moisture has been evaporated.
-Therefore, these products must be substituted differently in your recipe based off of their moisture content and what the recipe calls for.
+Maple Syrup, Maple Cream, Maple Candies, and Maple Granulated Sugar are all single ingredient products that consist of boiled down maple tree sap.
+Some just have more moisture in them than others–Maple syrup has the most moisture, then Maple Cream, then our Maple Candies, and lastly Maple Granulated sugar is the pure maple sugar from the tree after all the moisture has been evaporated.
+Therefore, these products must be substituted differently in your recipe based on their moisture content and what the recipe calls for.

 For maple syrup if a recipe calls for 1 cup of white sugar it should be replaced by 3/4-1 cup of maple syrup.
 For every 1 cup of syrup you use, decrease whatever liquid is called for (cream, milk, water) by 2-4 tablespoons.
-Also unless your recipe already calls for buttermilk, sour milk, or sour cream you will want to add 1/4-1/2 teaspoon of baking soda.
+Unless your recipe already calls for buttermilk, sour milk, or sour cream you should add 1/4-1/2 teaspoon of baking soda.

 Lastly, any batter containing maple sugar will caramelize around the edges a little quicker, therefore we recommended to turn the oven temperature down about 25 degrees.

-Depending on what you are looking to get out of your recipe while using maple you may want to use a certain grade in a your recipe.
-For instance, if you are using syrup in a recipe and would prefer a strong flavor of maple coming through, you should use the very dark syrup grade to achieve that.
+Depending on what you are looking to get out of your recipe while using maple you may want to use a certain flavor classification in a your recipe.
+For instance, if you are using syrup in a recipe and would prefer a strong flavor of maple coming through, you should use the Very Dark maple syrup with strong flavor to achieve that.